protochron/automacon-2016-talk/contents.md

 ## The old way
 * Statically allocate droplets (doctl or API) <!-- .element: class="fragment" -->
 * Provision using Chef <!-- .element: class="fragment" -->
-* Works great for small services, falls apart when launching 100s of droplets <!-- .element: class="fragment" -->
+* Works great for small services, not so great when launching 100s of droplets <!-- .element: class="fragment" -->

 ![Terraform](/assets/readme.png)